 BTC health is a Pooled Development Fund, registered under the Pooled Development Funds Act 1992.
-The Company holds investments, and continues to actively seek investment opportunities, in entities operating in the healthcare sector.
+The Company holds investments, and continues to actively seek investment opportunities in entities operating in the healthcare sector.
+The principal activities of the Company have not changed in the year.